armaanhammer/lock-challenge/design_log/Step_3.md

 * One mutex total, with an int passed by reference to maintain count of which thread is next.
   * each thread must have logic to increment in (eg. thread 3 must 'increment' int to 1)

-Deciding on multiple mutexes.
-May update later.
+Decided on single mutex and shared int by reference.
+Reasoning being: each thread already needs to know its ID to print it out.
+Might as well capitalize on that.

-### Storage of thread and mutex objects
+### Storage of thread and objects

-* Chosing to continue storing thread and mutex objects either in arrays or a vector for ease of joining later.
+* Chosing to continue storing thread objects either in arrays or a vector for ease of joining later.
   * Ran into question about whether to use array vs. vector.
     * Pros for array:
       * easy